 Brundall Parish Council recognises the need for a fair, speedy and consistent process for any employee of the Council to raise a grievance in connection with their employment and will seek to resolve any matters arising from such a procedure.

-Any employee must first raise his or her grievance verbally or in writing with the Staffing Committee.
+Any employee must first raise their grievance verbally or in writing with the Staffing Committee.

 The Staffing Committee shall attempt to resolve the matter by informal discussion and respond to the employee as soon as possible, within five working days at a maximum.
 The response to a written request shall be in writing and a copy kept by the respondent who will also keep a note of any verbal grievance aired and response given.

-In the event of a grievance against the Clerk to the Council, an employee may raise the matter informally with the Chairman of the Staffing Committee who shall attempt to resolve the matter and communicate his or her response in writing to the parties concerned.
+In the event of a grievance against the Clerk to the Council, an employee may raise the matter informally with the Chairman of the Staffing Committee who shall attempt to resolve the matter and communicate their response in writing to the parties concerned.

 It is expected that most grievances will be resolved at the informal stage and it may be necessary to repeat the procedure to reach a satisfactory conclusion for all concerned.